-East Prussia and Silesia, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
+The surname Baynor was first found in East Prussia and Silesia, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as numerous branches of the same house acquired distant estates, some of which were located in other countries.
 Through the acquisition of these estates as well as their important contributions to society, the family successfully elevated their social status.

-Early History of the Baynor family
+Important Dates for the Baynor family

-PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Baynor Notables in all our PDF Extended History products and printed products wherever possible.